JirayuL/Terrarium/README.md

 - Add products to store.
 - Remove product from store.
 - Calculate the total price including tax.
-- Store statistic in the database
+- Store statistics in the database
-- Show the sales statistic each day
+- Show the sales statistics each day

 ## User Interface